-Legacy Rehabilitation Group has partnered with choice physiatrists and physicians who specialize in rehabilitation and pain management to provide quality, comprehensive care to our patients.
+Legacy Rehabilitation Group has partnered with choice physicians who specialize in rehabilitation and pain management to provide quality, comprehensive care to our patients.

 Common conditions treated by our on-site providers: